zaigie/palworld-server-tool/README.en.md

 Due to limited maintenance and development staff, we welcome front-end, back-end developers, and even data engineers to submit PRs!

-> `sav_cli` is not open source for some reason, but will be closed and open source in the near future.

 ## Download

 > [!CAUTION]